 "We have suffered many insults from lazy people, and much cruelty from the proud."
 Psalm 123:4 (NCV)

 Scorn and insults are never easy to bear, but it is especially painful when we have a few problems and difficulties to face.
 We can be assured of CHRIST'S MERCY, because we know that He has shared in the "contempt of the proud".
-When Jesus suffered most, His closest friends "denied Him"
+When Jesus suffered most, His closest friends "denied Him" and were not at his side.

 "Nevertheless, this Psalm is filled with the unspoken confidence that the MERCY OF GOD will triumph over the contempt of the proud."
 David Guzik